mike-french/myrex/README.md

 A traversal is a sequence of
 messages that propagates through the network.

-An input string is injected as a message into the `Start` node of the process network.
+An input string is injected as a message into the `Start` input node of the process network.
-Each traversal continues until it fails to match, or reaches the final `Success` node.
+Each traversal continues until it fails to match, or reaches the final `Success` output node.

-There are multiple traversals propagating concurrently within the network.
+Multiple traversals propagate concurrently within the network.
 An ambiguous regular expression may match an input string in multiple ways, which means that mutiple traversals may reach the `Success` node.

 The progress of each traversal depends on the
-Erlang BEAM scheduler, and the behaviour appears to be non-deterministic from an outside point of view.
+Erlang BEAM scheduler.
+The behaviour appears to be non-deterministic from an outside point of view, but can be made repeatable by running with the same random number generator seed.

+Multiple input strings can have concurrent active traversals.
-The active traversals can be from different input strings, as all matching state is maintained in the messages, not in the nodes, and there is no globally accessible state.
+All matching state is maintained in the messages, not in the nodes, and there is no globally accessible state.

 Each message contains the traversal state for the match: